 In 2013, our founder created the first Shaa Festival to prevent disease and support women.

-‘Shaa’ is a much-loved drink made with or without alcohol (‘strong’ or ‘sweet’ shaa) by women in Misaje and the neighboring villages in NW Cameroon.
+‘Shaa’ is a much-loved drink made with or without alcohol (‘strong’ or ‘sweet’) by women in the villages of Misaje Subdivision in NW Cameroon.
 Its main ingredient is local corn and it is traditionally drunk from a cup that is rinsed in a bucket of water and reused by the next person.
 A ritual that can easily spread cholera, typhoid, or tuberculosis.

 Women compete for cash prizes and learn life-saving rules of hygiene.